Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Example: Constitutional Isomers with Formula C5H12O

-The 1H NMR below are all for compounds with molecular formula of C5H12O (the relative integration area for each signal are given as numbers on the spectra).
+The 1H NMR below are all for compounds with a molecular formula of C5H12O (the relative integration area for each signal is given as numbers on the spectra).
 The IR spectra of these compounds do not have any strong band at above 3000 cm-1, nor are there strong bands at 1700 cm-1.
 Propose a reasonable structure for each compound that is consistent with the data given.

 """"""""